Have a question about plumbing? Our plumbers have the answers.

 Here are some of the common plumbing questions and answers.
-While we cover the most searched plumbing questions, you may have some specific queries.
-Please feel free to reach out and we will answer any plumbing questions you have.
+While we cover the most searched plumbing questions, please reach out to us with additional questions.
+We will answer any plumbing questions you have for free.

 Why plumbing needs to be vented?

 The venting on a plumbing waste system serves three primary functions.
-The most important function is to balance the air pressure in the waste line to allow it to drain properly.
+The most important function is to balance the air pressure in the waste line to allow it to drain correctly.

 As water flows through a drain, positive pressure builds up in front of the water.
-This could ultimately slow and stop the flow of the drain.
+This positive pressure could ultimately slow and stop the flow of the drain.

 Venting the drain system allows the pressure to balance behind the water flow, so it does not slow down and drains as it should.

 This effect also prevents the build-up of negative pressure behind the water, which would push water out of the p-traps in a system.

 P-traps are U-like bends under almost all home plumbing fixtures designed to constantly hold water to prevent harmful sewer gas from entering the home.